 Make Better Choices

 Sometimes, guilt can have a funny way of changing your entire perspective.
 When you do something that you can't accept, you may find that this event becomes a catalyst for greater change.
-Maybe you want to become a better person or start down a new path in life.
+Maybe your guilt makes you want to become a better person or start down a new path in life.

 It often helps to have a guide who can help you navigate these new waters.
 A spiritual advisor, a counselor, or even a wise friend or family member may be able to support you along the way.

 The Harm of Shame